 Easy to Source/Generally Available Bourbons

 I should make the caveat here that I am talking about easy to source in the US, and ones that are from larger producers where possible.
-There are some that I may list that might not be available overseas or smaller bourbon markets, but if you can find them, they are worth the purchase.
+There are some that I may list that might not be available overseas or in smaller bourbon markets, but if you can find them, they are worth the purchase.

 All these bourbons are ones I enjoy sipping neat as well as in a cocktail.
 Now if I’m sipping only, I’ll likely choose a different set, but these are all bourbons on my home bar.